arnogeimer/bouquetfl/README.md

 Note: All these constraints are runtime-only—they simulate weaker hardware but cannot exceed the capabilities of the physical machine.

 ## 🗺️ Roadmap
+- Add **timekeeping** to record and showcase how long each client configuration takes to complete training and communication.
 - Add **location simulation** (to model upload/download latency).
 - Support **parallel client spawning** (multiple clients at once).
 - Add **mobile devices** (e.g., phones, Raspberry Pi, etc.) as available options.